 In the fall of 1885 Ida secured a position as second girl at the home of Colonel Thompson, an officer at Fort Abraham Lincoln.
 They also employed a cook.
 Ida's duties were to clean house and wait on tables, and her pay was fifteen dollars a month.
 The Thompsons had two daughters who lived with them at the fort.
 Both were musicians, did painting and fine needlework and in this way they spent their time.
 They never did any work around the house.
 Mrs. Thompson was a very particular housekeeper and Ida learned a great deal about American customs and also how to speak and understand English quite well.
 She was employed at Ft.
 Lincoln about a year.

 Mr. Thorberg who was employed as a clerk in a Mandan store often came out to see her walking the distance when there was no other way available.
-One November 13, 1886 Ida Johnson and Andrew Thorberg were married at the home of Mr. and Mrs Pete Johnson, in Mandan where Mr. Thorberg had been a boarder for some time.
-Reverend L. E. Danks of the Presbyterian church officated and Mr. and Mrs. Johnson were the only witnesses.
+One November 13, 1886 Ida Johnson and Andrew Thorberg were married at the home of Mr. and Mrs Pete Johnson in Mandan where Mr. Thorberg had been a boarder for some time.
+Reverend L. E. Danks of the Presbyterian church officated and the Johnsons were the only witnesses.

-The first home of the Thorbergs's after their marriage was a small two room prairie house which they rented in the northern section of town now known as "Happy Hallow."
+The first home of the Thorbergs' after their marriage was a small two room prairie house which they rented in the northern section of town now known as "Happy Hallow."
 However at that time it was called "Swede Hallow" because of the large number of Scandianavian families who lived there.
 They subsequently lived in a number of other rented homes until about 1910 when they built a home at 401 1st Ave NW.
 They lived until the time of Mr. Thorberg's death in 1921.
-After his death, Mrs. Thorberg sold the home and lived with her daughters Mr. John Kleinschmitt and Mrs. H. L. Diebert, both of whom lived in Mandan.
+Afterward, Ida Thorberg sold the home and lived with her daughters Mr. John Kleinschmitt and Mrs. H. L. Diebert, both of whom lived in Mandan.

 Remembering experiences of the early days Mrs. Thorberg recalled the Indian scare of 1890.
 Kept rather close at home with three small children, the youngest George only two weeks old, she knew nothing of the excitment until the farmers started flocking into town.
 Mr. Thorberg, not wishing to frighten her, had told her nothing about it.
 The people of Mandan gave the people of the homesteads shelter in their homes.
 Twenty people stayed at the Thorberg home for about a week, making themselves as comfortable as they could on the floor.